ait-cs-IaaS/ansible-firefox-autoconfig/README.md

 ## Author information

- This role was created in 2019 by [Maximilian Frank](https://frank-maximilian.at)
+ This role was created in 2019 by [Maximilian Frank](https://frank-maximilian.at) and adapted by Lenhard Reuter (AIT)